DirtySocksCTF/writeups/2017_EKOPARTY/mydns_Spies/readme.md

 ![alt text](images/panel.png "My .webcam DNS panel")

-What surprised us most this really worked!
+What surprised us most is that it really worked!
 Participants could create their own subdomains leading to whatever IP that were later really visible in the DNS system.

 However since this wasn't web task and panel had captchas we didn't even bother checking it more.

-We decided to find authoritative namveservers for mydns.webcam and check it for zone transfer.
+We decided to find authoritative nameservers for mydns.webcam and check it for zone transfer.
 It worked!

 ```bash
 $ dig +trace +short NS mydns.webcam